-Wise, elegant, gentle, and caring.
-His lifelong philsophy was to give back to the world what music had given to him.
+His lifelong philosophy was to give back to the world what music had given to him.

 Avery Fisher, lifelong lover and benefactor of classical music, shared with Lincoln Center for the Performing Arts a great commitment to nurturing performers.
-In 1974, Mr. Fisher established Lincoln Center's Avery Fisher Artist Program, which includes The Avery Fisher Prize and Avery Fisher Career Grants, to give outstanding instrumentalists significant recognition on which to continue to build their careers.
+In 1974, Mr. Fisher established Lincoln Center's Avery Fisher Artist Program, which includes The Avery Fisher Prize and Avery Fisher Career Grants, the latter to give outstanding instrumentalists significant recognition on which to continue to build their careers.
 These musicians, who must be U.S. citizens or permanent U.S. residents, receive these awards based on excellence alone.